Academic Program Processes

 Processes for creating, modifying and deleting academic programs are designed to ensure that programs are aligned with university strategic priorities, support the originating academic unit’s mission, comply with university policy and operations, and are sustainable with available resources.

-Contact the Office of the Executive Vice Chancellor for actions related to the following programs:
+contact the Office of the Executive Vice Chancellor for similar actions pertaining to units such as colleges, departments, schools, institutes and centers.

 Determine the programmatic action you want to take.

 Creating a new instructional program is one not included in the definition of an existing instructional program.
 A substantial modification of an existing instructional program constitutes creating a new program, such as when the principal objective of the program is changed.

 Review the Pre-proposal Questionnaire prior to preparing a proposal.

 Modifying an instructional program is a reasonable and moderate extension of an existing instructional program.
 Examples of modifications include name changes, CIP code changes, converting an existing traditional program to an online program, merger/consolidation, and substantial changes in degree requirements.

 Deleting an instructional program will halt recruiting, advertising and admitting into the program but will allow current students to finish the program.

 Discontinuing (mothballing) a program will inactivate the program for a temporary period of time.
 Refer to the Steps for Discontinuation for more information.